 It is nigh impossible to remember a different password for scores of online accounts.
 It is best to let trusted password management software create and securly store passwords for you.

 In cases where you need a password that is both secure and memorable, let your password manager build a passphrase out of random words.
 For example, a randomly generated password such as correct-horse-battery-staple is both secure and memorable.
 (Do not use "correct-horse-battery-staple" as your actual password, as this particular example is widespread across the Internet.)

 Password Management Programs

 Your password management program should offer powerful encryption, as well as convenience of use.
-Most programs can help you generate strong, separate passwords for each service you need to log into, as well as browser plugins for website accounts.
+Most programs can help you generate strong, separate passwords for each service you need to log into, as well as browser extension for web accounts.
 There are a number of different password management programs out there; one that we recommend that is cross-platform is 1Password.
-Also, Keychain is built-in to Mac OS making it easy to use.
-Refer to our Keychain guidelines below for making it more secure.